City Guide

 Q: How do I avoid Pennsylvania inheritance tax?
 A: You can’t avoid it entirely, but strategies include gifting during your lifetime, using irrevocable life insurance trusts (ILITs), and joint ownership of assets with right of survivorship (for spouses — though spouses are already exempt from PA inheritance tax).
 For a broader overview of estate transfer strategies, see our estate planning 101 guide.

-This content is for informational purposes only and does not constitute financial advice.
-Consult a licensed financial professional before making financial decisions.
+This content about Philadelphia is for educational purposes only and does not constitute financial advice.
+Consult a licensed financial professional.